Precovery of TESS Single Transits with KELT: Methods

 \subsection{Inserting Simulated Transits}

-We assume that the transit depth $\delta$, transit duration $T$, and mid-transit times ($T_C$) will be easily measurable in TESS data for the events relevant to this work.
+We assume that the transit depth $\delta$, transit duration $T$, ingress/egress duration $\tau$, and mid-transit times $T_C$ will be easily measurable in TESS data for the events relevant to this work.
 Since the smallest RMS for the brightest stars in KELT data is a few mmag, we are only considering events detected in TESS with depths of this order and larger.
 This corresponds very roughly to planetary radii larger than $4 R_{\Earth}$ for planets transiting mid-type main sequence stars.

-The following parameters were used to insert box-shaped transits into each selected KELT light curve: The $T_C$ was generated randomly between July 1st, 2018 and July 1st, 2020 corresponding to the expected start and end of the primary TESS mission; the orbital period was assigned randomly from 13.5 days to 300 days in log space ; the transit depth was assigned randomly from 3 mmag to 20 mmag in log space; the transit duration was estimated based on Equation (18) and (19) of \citet*{Winn:2010} by assuming equatorial transits in a circular orbit ($b=0$):
+Our overall approach is to insert transit signals into KELT light curves, and to then search for those signals based on the expected TESS light curve information.
+Since we are trying to determine the transit detection sensitivity of this approach, we begin with a range of simulated transit properties.
+We generate $T_C$ randomly between July 1st, 2018 and July 1st, 2020 corresponding to the expected start and end of the primary TESS mission, the orbital period was assigned randomly from 13.5 days to 300 days in log space, and the transit depth was assigned randomly from 3 mmag to 20 mmag in log space.

-The stellar density $\rho_{\star}$ in equation (2.1) was calculated from stellar mass and radius obtained from CTL-6.
+We use a Mandel-Agol \citep{Mandel:2002} transit model to simulate the transits.
+We assume equatorial transits in a circular orbit ($b=0$).
+However, since that model requires physical parameters, we use the stellar mass and radius from the TIC, the $T_C$ and Period as defined above, and calculate the planetary radius that corresponds to the desired transit depth.
+We must also incorporate limb-darkening to calculate transit depth.
+We adopt quadratic limb darkening coefficients for the KELT bandpasses from \citet{Claret:2012,Claret:2013} (The limb darkening coefficients in Johnson-Cousins R band were adopted).